freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/check-for-all-or-none.md

 </section>

 ## Instructions

 <section id='instructions'>

-Change the regex <code>favRegex</code> to match both the American English (favorite) and the British English (favourite) version of the word.
+Change the regex `favRegex` to match both the American English (favorite) and the British English (favourite) version of the word.

 </section>

 ## Tests

 <section id='tests'>

 ```yml